 Headed up by jolly house parents, there’s definitely a family feel with pupils’ artworks on the walls, a large games room and lounge and friendly dorm bedrooms (girls on the first floor and boys on the second), each sleeping between two and nine pupils.
 Younger kids get bedtime stories read to them every night.

->

-> Hatton House is very definitely home, with house dog Spotto and lots of fun organised after school – every Weds is pancake day – and on weekends, when most boarders stay over, like trips to the beach, the Indoor Wave at Cardiff (note to self, must visit).
+Hatton House is very definitely ‘home’ with lots of fun organised after school – every Weds is pancake day – and on weekends, when most boarders stay over, like trips to the beach, the Indoor Wave at Cardiff (note to self: must visit).
 The emphasis is on enjoying an old fashioned childhood with time outdoors, no screens allowed and phones kept in the office.

->

-> Their Greenpower racing teams used CAD and CAM to design and build a prototype car before building a racing car which competed at Castle Combe race track.
+Their Greenpower racing teams used CAD and CAM to design and build a prototype car before building a racing car which competed at Castle Combe race track.

 They’re a talented bunch: Prep school pupils scooped up an incredible 35 1st – 3rds places in music, drama and creative writing at the 2019 Mid Somerset Festival.
 Future RSC thesps and Oscar winners perhaps?

 In the latest ISI Inspection report, the Nursery was rated ‘Outstanding’.

 Can drop off kids as early as 7.30am for breakfast club (with breakfast, natch).
 After school until 6.30pm.
 No time to get bored, with a new programme of after school activities every term.
 All the usual plus judo, Mandarin, animation, hand bells…